 The Michelin Guide is over a hundred years old with one (or two or three) of its coveted stars considered to be the most prestigious award a restaurant can receive.
 But even The Michelin Guide, like everything in the world, needs to move with the times to stay relevant.

-Behold one of the newest awards on the block: the Michelin Green Star.
-It's a relatively recent focus for the guide, which started dishing them out only in 2020, but as restaurants up their efforts towards sustainable dining, we expect this award to become just as significant as the rest.
+Behold the Michelin Green Star.
+It was a relatively recent focus for the guide, which started dishing them out only in 2020 to recognise restaurants that devoted considerable energy and expertise towards sustainable dining.
 Plus, with the world in the midst of a climate crisis, it’s never been more important to celebrate restaurants making strides to reduce their environmental impact.

 As we lay out in our guide to the best sustainable restaurants in London, diners are increasingly interested in supporting restaurants with a sincere dedication to reducing emissions and waste.
-To that point, Michelin green stars aren’t just on-trend, but actually impactful - serving as a benchmark for the hospitality industry and raising awareness on sustainable practices.
+To that point, Michelin Green Star were designed as a benchmark for the hospitality industry and raising awareness on sustainable practices.

 What is a Michelin Green Star?